SirHaagen/react_project4/README.md

-# react_project4
+# React project using props and default props

-React project using props and default props
+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity